akshaywaghmare-atlan/atlanhack/README.md

 > [!NOTE]
 > It is suggested to use run `poetry config virtualenvs.in-project true` to configure poetry to create the virtual environment in the project directory.
 This will create a `.venv` directory in the project root.
 3. Run `source .venv/bin/activate` to activate the virtual environment
-4. Build the frontend.
+4. Run `pre-commit install` to install the pre-commit hooks 5Build the frontend.
     - Run `cd frontend`
     - Run `npm install` to install the dependencies
     - Run `npm run generate` to build the frontend
-4. Start the platform by running `make start-all`
+6. Start the platform by running `make start-all`
-5. Run `fastapi dev main.py` to start the application
+7. Run `fastapi dev main.py` to start the application

 ### Development with VSCode
 1. Follow the above steps (1-5) to install the dependencies and start the platform.